5 Things I’d Love to Know Before Moving to Australia from the US

 5. Australians will ALWAYS ask about US politics (and share their opinion)

-While Writing this, I really started thinking about things and came up with more ideas, so here’s a bit of a bonus for you.
+While Writing this, I really started thinking about things and came up with more ideas you should know about moving to Australia from the US, so here’s a bit of a bonus for you.

-15 more things you should know if you’re planning on going or moving to Australia:
+15 more things you should know if you’re moving to Australia from the US:

 1. Internet sucks, like 1995 sucks.